preames/public-notes/llvm-riscv-status.rst

 Skiming through the issue tracker for "riscv", I see a couple of concerning looking items.

-*  [SelectionDAGISel] Mysteriously dropped chain on strict FP node. `#54617 <https://github.com/llvm/llvm-project/issues/54617>`_.
-This appears to be a wrong code bug for strictfp which affects RISCV.
 *  [RISCV] wrong vector register alloc in vector instruction `#50157 <https://github.com/llvm/llvm-project/issues/50157>`_.
 Appears to be a miscompile of vgather intrinsic, and may hint at a larger lurking issue.

 VLEN=32 is known to be broken